-The waters between the mainland coast and the lsland are dotted with numerous islands, large & small.
+The waters between the mainland coast and the island are dotted with numerous islands, large & small.
 Among the incredible narrows found here, is Seymour Narrows, just north of Campbell River, where Ripple Rock was blasted to ensure safer passage of vessels.

-The wild & wet lands of B.C.’s west coast are covered in ancient forests of giant trees, where some of the world’s tallest trees still flourish.
+The wild & wetlands of the pacific northwest are covered in ancient forests of giant trees, where some of the world’s tallest trees still flourish.
 It’s a beautiful place… a place of waterfalls and hidden lakes, a place of mists and moss covered trees – a place of wonder.
 The west coast is speckled with many small islands, bays, inlets, hot springs and native villages.
 Its large rivers travel from the mountains to the sea, fed by coastal rains.
 The west coast is carved by many inlets whose bordering mountains soar from sea to sky.

 Pacific storms that pound the west coast throughout the year and even more so in winter, are laden with moisture that must be released in order to rise up & over the coastal mountains.
 The west coast, or as we call it “the wet coast”, truly is a rain forest.
 The Coastal Shores are simply amazing.

 The islands dotting the Pacific Northwest coast have their own unique histories, legends, and stories.
 From ghost towns to old logging camps, they are just waiting to be explored and rediscovered by visitors & locals, alike!

 Vancouver Island has an enviable array of spectacular beaches for you to enjoy.
 Tourists flock to our renowned beaches, such as the west coast’s Long Beach near Tofino, and the surfing beaches of the southwest coast.
 The northern beaches are a challenge to access, but then that is why they are so phenomenal!